LiuYuancheng/Distribution_Data_Viewer/README.md

 ![](https://github.com/LiuYuancheng/Distribution_Data_Viewer/blob/master/misc/setup.png)

-=> Fill in the data and click the "Calibration" button then the related netFetcher execution configuration *.bat file will be created, then press the "BatchRun" button the netFetcher program will be executed and the related data will be put in "Model" and "data" folder.
+=> Fill in the data and click the "Calibration" button, then the related netFetcher execution configuration *.bat file will be created, then press the "BatchRun" button the netFetcher program will be executed and the related data will be put in "Model" and "data" folder.

 Click the "compare mode" check box, both the [Model] and [data] data will be drawn on the Model display panel: